Parametrized constant-depth quantum neuron: Proposed Quantum Neuron

 At the circuit level, that parametrization is achieved by passing $\tau \boldsymbol{\theta}$ as the argument of $E(\cdot)$ and $\tau \boldsymbol{\phi}$ as the argument of $D(\cdot)$ followed by applying $P(\delta)$ to each qubit.
 Figure~\ref{fig:pcdqn_circuit} shows the circuit implementation of the PCDQN.
 As can be seen, the PCDQN is implemented by a circuit of constant depth with a linear number of elementary single-qubit gates.
 The PCDQN is not only efficient but also flexible due to $\tau$ and $\delta$.

 The PCDQN can be even more efficient by applying only one phase gate $P(\lambda)$ to each qubit, where $\lambda = \tau (\theta_j - \phi_j) + \delta$.
-Therefore, the parametrization can be achieved with no additional cost in the circuit.
-However, the circuit presented in Figure~\ref{fig:pcdqn_circuit} increases the depth by 1 and the number of operations by $m$ to implement the parametrization.
+Therefore, the parametrization can be achieved with no additional cost in the circuit and the total circuit depth becomes 5.
+However, the circuit presented in Figure~\ref{fig:pcdqn_circuit} has a total depth of 7 because 3 phase gates are respectively used to encode the input, decode the weight, and add the parameter $\delta$, where the number of operations is also increased by $m$ due to the parametrization.

 To demonstrate the efficiency of the CDQN and the PCDQN over the CVQN, Figure~\ref{fig:circuit_growth} compares the circuit growth of each quantum neuron as the input size increases.
 Figure~\ref{fig:depth_growth} compares in terms of circuit depth and Figure~\ref{fig:op_number_growth} compares in terms of number of operations by using, respectively, the \textit{depth} and \textit{size} functions provided by Qiskit~\cite{qiskit}.
 The blue curve represents the CVQN, the orange curve represents the CDQN, and the green curve represents the PCDQN.